How does Rest Less make money

 This scenic coastal nation has charming towns, national parks, and fascinating geological formations, such as the white cliffs of Møn.

-Its laid-back, cosmopolitan capital, Copenhagen, was ranked the eighth safest city in the world this year because of its low crime rates and high level of trust and honesty among people.
+Its laid-back, cosmopolitan capital, Copenhagen, was ranked the eighth-safest city in the world this year because of its low crime rates and high levels of trust and honesty among its people.
 Why not stroll through the colourful houses of the iconic Nyhavn harbour, or check out its fabulous Nordic food scene while you’re here?

 9. Slovenia